-Performing loans are loans which are neither past due nor specifically impaired loans.
-These loans are current and fully compliant with all contractual terms and conditions.
-Normal monitoring loans within this category are generally rated 1 to 21, and close monitoring loans are generally rated 22 to 25 using the Bank's master rating scale.

-Early arrears but not specifically impaired loans include those loans where the counterparty has failed to make contractual payments and payments are less than 90 days past due, but it is expected that the full carrying value will be recovered when considering future cash flows, including collateral.
-Ultimate loss is not expected but could occur if the adverse conditions persist.
+- Neither past due nor specifically impaired loans: These loans are current and fully compliant with all contractual terms and conditions.
+Normal monitoring loans within this category are generally rated 1 to 21, and close monitoring loans are generally rated 22 to 25 using the Group's master rating scale. - Early arrears but not specifically impaired loans: early arrears but not specifically impaired loans include those loans where the counterparty has failed to make contractual payments and payments are less than 90 days past due, but it is expected that the full carrying value will be recovered when considering future cash flows, including collateral.
+Ultimate loss is unlikely but could occur if the adverse conditions persist.